 Subsequently, the Federal Aid Highway Act of 1973 mandated the realignment of federal aid roads on the basis of a standardized functional classification system.
 This process remains in effect today.

 Who Maintains the Functional Classification System?

-The Virginia Department of Transportation's (VDOT) Transportation and Mobility Planning Division (TMPD) is responsible for maintaining the Commonwealth’s official Federal Functional Classification System.
+The Virginia Department of Transportation's (VDOT) Transportation and Mobility Planning Division (TMPD) is responsible for maintaining the commonwealth’s official federal functional classification system.

 How Does VDOT Use Functional Classification?

 Functional class impacts several factors including:

 - The eligibility of federal transportation funds for road improvements and maintenance.

-maintenance inspections and prohibitions on vehicle parking on certain roads to reserve through lanes for peak period use.
+- The frequency of VDOT maintenance inspections and prohibitions on vehicle parking on certain roads to reserve through lanes for peak period use.